FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Take a blood sample for a blood test

-- X-rays and ultrasound scanning may be required if complications or concurrent diseases, such as pancreatitis, are suspected.
+- X-rays and ultrasound scanning may be required.
+In case complications or concurrent diseases.
+Such as pancreatitis, are suspected.

 Treating and Managing Your Dog’s Diabetes